 Tell us about yourself!

-What drew you to working with people with eating disorders?
+What piece of advice would you give to those struggling with eating disorders?